 Additional time outside of mediation is necessary for the mediator to draft summary letters, for phone/email/written correspondence with both of you, and for legal document preparation (if desired).
 We are happy to provide you with our Napa mediator-attorney and paralegals’ current hourly rate by phone, email, or by our contact form CLICK HERE.

-At Wine Country Family Law & Bankruptcy Office, we feel so passionately about the benefit to you and your family in mediation versus traditional litigation, we generally require a low retainer of no more than $2,500.
+At Wine Country Family Law & Bankruptcy Office, we feel passionately about the benefit to you and your family in mediation versus traditional litigation.
+With this in mind, should you decide to retain us for on-going mediation after your first appointment, we generally require a low retainer of no more than $2,500.
 We offer a low retainer in order to encourage you to mediate in Napa rather than litigate.

 This mediation retainer is substantially less than we require for a non-mediated case (and is much lower than most other local attorney-mediators’ retainers).
-Our Napa County mediator, L. Bailey Penzotti, will discuss this in more detail during a discounted initial consultation of up to one hour with both of you and she will provide fee information in writing if you wish to retain us.
+Our Napa County mediator, L. Bailey Penzotti, will discuss this in more detail during your first appointment with both of you and she will provide fee information in writing if you wish to retain us.